LibrariesHacked/librarieshacked-web-content/articles/wallpaperebooks.md

-/*
+---
 Title: wallpaper ebooks - how could it be done?
 Description: an investigation into ebooks on walls - allowing users to access ebooks by holding their phone to wallpaper or posters.
 Tags: wallpaper ebooks, nfc tags, mobile, android, library technology
 Type: Article
 Template: blogpage
 Date: 2014/07/01
-Author: libraries hacked
+Author: @librarieshacked
-*/
+---

-On twitter, [@publiclibnews](https://twitter.com/publiclibnews/status/476433830124199937) invited thoughts for the three best innovations all public libraries should adopt.
+On Twitter, [@publiclibnews](https://twitter.com/publiclibnews/status/476433830124199937) invited thoughts for the three best innovations all public libraries should adopt.
 One idea, pointed out by @commonlibraries was this one (from 2012), of downloadable ebook posters in a subway station:

 [digital library on the bucharest subway](http://www.paulkater.com/2012/10/stunning-idea-digital-library-on-the-bucharest-subway-station/)